dismad/zebraUtilities/README.md

 * extractSupplyInfoZebra.sh                  // Extract ZEC supply information
 * txDetailsZebra.sh                          // Display info about any tx via Zebra
 * zebraPeers.sh                              // Display connected peers to your node
+* blockFoundSummaryZebra.sh                  // Display blocks and tx's as they are mined
 ```

 ## DEV version